 - What about a change in position or salary renegotiation?

 - Maybe a promotion from junior to senior level?

-These are examples of changes in job status that qualify as a life event.
+These are examples of changes in the employment agreement that qualify as a life event.

 Changes in number of dependants.